The evidence base for Body Psychotherapy

 - It should also be noted that all the methods or modalities of Body Psychotherapy are all very different and distinct from the wide variety of (bodily-oriented) physical therapies (e.g. massage, yoga, Feldenkrais, Rolfing, Alexander Technique, Hellerwork, etc.), which do not incorporate any training in psychotherapy.

-- For generalized information about the Scientific Validity of Body Psychotherapy (in accordance with the EAP’s 15 Questions about Scientific Validity): and for the (1999) responses from EABP about the Scientific Validity of Body Psychotherapy – as a mainstream branch of psychotherapy.
+- For the (1999) responses from EABP about the Scientific Validity of Body Psychotherapy as a mainstream branch of psychotherapy (see here).

 - EAP’s 15 Questions on Scientific Validity: https://www.europsyche.org/app/uploads/2020/06/EAP_15_Questions.pdf